mail4hafij/rancher_kubernetes_setup/README.md

 sudo docker run --privileged -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher
 ```
 5. Open a browser and browse to your VM ip address.
 Ignore ssl warning.
-6. The login setup require us to know the containerId of the rancher that is running on docker in the VM.
-Then run the command (with the containerId replaced) which will give us a bootstrap password.
+6. The login setup require us to know the containerId of the rancher that is running on the docker.
+Then run the command (with the containerId replaced) shown in the login setup, which will give us a bootstrap password.
-7. Enter the bootstrap password and choose your own.
+7. Enter the bootstrap password.
+After login you can choose your own password.

 ### How to connect Rancher cluster from local Kubectl client.